MicahElliott/flowrist/README.md

-- Those "terrible patterns" happen in any layout, and addressing them with magic is a huge win, considering that those 3+-letter chunks (or full words) comprise nearly 1% of the top-10,000 words.
+- Those "terrible patterns" happen in any layout, and addressing them with magic is a huge win, considering that those 3+-letter chunks (or full words) comprise nearly 1% of the top-10,000 words (and 3% of the top-1,000).
 That means nearly 100 of the hardest words are practically free to type.

-- **LSB** (lateral) hand-shifting by one key is feasible: `MoVe` and `SySTEM` and `ONlY` move left-hand to the right one position, but it's easy enough with some practice; other examples: `MuST`, `tHEY` (and see many more below;
+- **LSB** (lateral) hand-shifting by one key is feasible: `MoVe` and `ONlY` move a hand to one position, but it's easy enough with some practice; other
-  those are all hard examples!)
+  examples: `MuST`, `tHEY` (and see many more below; those are all hard examples!)

 - The **LSB** (lateral) score of _0.95_ is misleading.
 I consider it closer to _0.2_ since almost all of it is due to the `yo` roll-stretch (and a little